kristerhedfors/sumarai/README.md

 3. Researchers studying the capabilities and limitations of AI-driven software development
 4. Projects requiring secure, isolated LLM solutions with minimal dependencies
 5. Users who want to interact with an AI model through a simple command-line interface
-6. Developers interested in comparing equivalent implementations across different programming languages (Python and Go)
+6. Developers interested in comparing local LLM solutions (llamafile vs Ollama)

 ## Running Tests

-### Python Tests

-The Python version of `sumarai` uses pytest for testing.
+The `sumarai` project uses pytest for testing.
 To run the tests, follow these steps:

 1. Ensure you have pytest installed.
 If not, you can install it using pip:
    ```